ucsffrancislab/ucsffrancislab.github.io/docs/AWS.md

 You do not need to login before every command, but it does need refreshing and will eventually expire.

+I advise extending `adfs_config.session_duration` from 3600 to 28800.

 I'm a bit surprised that 'us-east-1' is the default region as I've been told to use 'us-west-2'.
 I'm going to edit my `~/.aws/config` to reflect this.